 Most interesting of these museums is the Franciscan Monastery Museum built in 1317.
 Here you'll find the Friars Minor Pharmacy, the third oldest functioning pharmacy in the world.

 In addition, the Museum has also 1200 old manuscripts, 137 incunables, corals, liturgical artifacts, paintings of the old masters and the head relic of St. Ursula, the patron saint of school girls.

-Other than the museums, there are also exhibitions and they're worth looking at to know Dubrovnik better.
+Other than the museums, there are also exhibitions and they're worth looking at.
 Don't miss the exhibition "Dubrovnik During the Homeland War" near the terminal of the cable car.

 For this, we booked a Panoramic Tour and on top of the hills, you can see stunning views of the islands and the coastline of Dubrovnik.

 In this tour, you go through the road built by Napoleon to bring up his canons.
 Note that he did not bother with the road going down though today, the city has built it.
-Also, the forest where they filmed the Games of Thrones.
+You also will go through the forest where they filmed the Games of Thrones.